mmjn1/Management-System-for-Type-2-Diabetics/README.md

 ## Running Celery Worker and Beat Services:

+Celery is used in this project to handle background tasks such as sending automated appointment reminders to users.
+These reminders are crucial for ensuring that patients do not miss their important appointments.
+Celery Worker processes these tasks, while Celery Beat schedules them at specified intervals.

+After setting up Redis, which acts as the message broker for Celery, follow these steps to run the Celery worker and beat services:

 After setting up Redis, you will need to run Celery worker and beat services to handle task processing and scheduling.